Tag Archives: winter riding

 Our winter oasis, where I fumble through learning to skate

 However, enjoy your time off the bike if you find your fitness through the winter.
-The brief time between fall and spring is perfect for strengthening new muscles, working on flexibility, and let your body recover from a full season of cycling.
-Additionally, time off the bike always makes me more excited to get back on it once the weather clears.
+The brief time between fall and spring is perfect for strengthening new muscles, working on flexibility, and letting your body recover from a full season of cycling.
+Additionally, time off the bike always excites me to get back on it once the weather clears.

 About John Brown, the author